We’d like to thank...

 P3 Impact Award

 The award recognizes and honors best practices of public-private partnerships (P3s) that are improving communities and the world in the most impactful ways.
 For this award, a P3 refers to any cross-sector collaboration that features public, private, nonprofit, or non-governmental organizations and addresses societal problems.
-The winning program included The Swiss Agency for Development and Cooperation and UNICEF, who funded the project, and the implementers: Bangladesh’s public health ministry, iDE, Rangpur Foundry Ltd. (RFL), and hundreds of local entrepreneurs.
-The award was created by a partnership of US Department of State Secretary’s Office of Global Partnerships, the University of Virginia Darden School Institute for Business in Society, and Concordia.
-It was presented at the 2017 Concordia Annual Summit.
+The winning program was funded by The Swiss Agency for Development and Cooperation and UNICEF, and implemented by Bangladesh’s public health ministry, iDE, Rangpur Foundry Ltd. (RFL), and hundreds of local entrepreneurs.
+Created by a partnership of US Department of State Secretary’s Office of Global Partnerships, the University of Virginia Darden School Institute for Business in Society, and Concordia, the award was presented at the 2017 Concordia Annual Summit.

 2016 NGO Advisor Top 500 NGO (#33)